stuartsierra/lazytest/README.md

 Running Specs, Reporting Results
 --------------------------------

-Any spec given a symbol name can be called as a function, which returns a lazy sequence of test results
+Running a spec returns a lazy sequence of test results.

-To get a nicely-formatted report of those results, use the spec-report
+To get a nicely-formatted report of those results, use the `spec-report` function:
-function:

     (use '[com.stuartsierra.lazytest.report :only (spec-report)])